yuxuanxc/tp/docs/DeveloperGuide.md

 **Value proposition**:
 * manage information for trips and tourist attractions faster than a typical mouse/GUI driven app
 * keeps track of different tourist attractions visited by the user
-* allows creating an itinerary to track future travels
+* allows creation of itineraries to track future travels
 * customisable shortcuts that the user can set for frequently used commands

 <div style="page-break-after: always;"></div>